tdabasinskas/terraform-provider-backstage/docs/index.md

 - `base_url` (String) Base URL of the Backstage instance, e.g. https://demo.backstage.io.
 May also be provided via `BACKSTAGE_BASE_URL` environment variable.
 - `default_namespace` (String) Name of default namespace for entities (`default`, if not set).
 May also be provided via `BACKSTAGE_DEFAULT_NAMESPACE` environment variable.
+- `headers` (Map of String) Headers to be sent with each request to the Backstage API.
+Useful for authentication.
+May also be provided via `BACKSTAGE_DEFAULT_NAMESPACE` environment variable.